-Katie Burke and Stephen Larmar from the University of Queensland Southern have developed an approach to ensure learners maintain a sense of identity and connection in virtual learning communities.
-Strategies include person-centred online interaction, responsiveness and compassion, university implementing a subject on self-care practices, with the hope that it will not only support learner wellbeing but also reduce attrition through increasing learner resilience (Mills et al., 2021).
+Burke and Stephen Larmar from the University of Queensland Southern developed an approach ensure learners maintain a of identity and sense connection in virtual learning communities.
+Strategies include person-centred online interaction, responsiveness and compassion, creative use of technologies to foster interaction, and purposeful feedback.

+university implementing a subject on self-care practices, with the hope that it will not only support learner wellbeing but also reduce attrition through increasing learner resilience (Mills et al., 2021).
 This shows that impacts for the region in learning and teaching are important and bring self-care and wellbeing to the fore of these occupations.